akritiiikapoor/timeseriesapi/README.md

 - Resample the data to aggregate API usage on an hourly basis.
 - Normalize the data using MinMaxScaler for better model performance.

+### 2. Selecting Top 4 APIs:
+- From the dataset, the top 4 APIs with the highest usage over time are selected for further analysis.

-### 2. Supervised Learning Dataset Creation:
+### 3. Supervised Learning Dataset Creation:
-- Create a supervised learning dataset where each input is the past `n` hours of data, and the target is the next hour's API usage.
+- Create a supervised learning dataset where each input is the past `n` hours of data, and the target is the next hour's API usage for each of the top 4 APIs.

-### 3. Model Training and Evaluation:
+### 4. Model Training and Evaluation:
-Several deep learning models are built for predicting API usage:
+Several deep learning models are built for predicting API usage for each of the top 4 APIs:
 - **TabTransformer**: A model using transformer architecture, specifically designed for time series data.
 - The model is trained and evaluated using RMSE (Root Mean Squared Error) on the test set.

-### 4. Model Selection and Prediction:
+### 5. Model Selection and Prediction:
 - The model with the best performance (lowest RMSE) is selected.
 - The selected model is retrained on the entire dataset and used to make predictions for the next hour, day, week, and month.

-### 5. Prediction Output:
+### 6. Prediction Output:
 - The model predicts the number of API calls for the next hour, day, week, and month.
 - Predictions are transformed back to the original scale using inverse normalization.